-SESP concentrations are interdisciplinary and flexible, allowing many undergraduates to enroll in University-wide certificate programs or to pursue up to two additional majors, one additional major and one minor, or as many as two minors along with their concentration.
-Two of these certificate programs - the five-quarter Civic Engagement

-Certificate and the one-quarter Field Studies programs - are administered by SESP and open to all Northwestern undergraduates; see page 189 for more information.
+SESP concentrations are interdisciplinary and flexible, allowing many undergraduates to enroll in University-wide programs or to pursue up to two additional majors, one additional major and one minor, or as many as two minors along with their concentration.
+Options include the fivequarter Civic Engagement Certificate and Summer Field Studies programs administered by SESP; see page 196 for more information.
 Many students also elect to spend one or more quarters in a University-approved study abroad program.